-TRS may request that you obtain a letter of coverage that states the exact period of time your prior insurer provided comprehensive health coverage to you and the reason you lost coverage.
+TRS may request that you obtain a letter of coverage that states the exact time frame your prior insurer provided comprehensive health coverage to you and the reason you lost coverage.
 TRS may also request that you provide other letters of coverage for any eligible dependents you desire to enroll in TRS-Care.